County (Unincorporated)

 What are the ADU rules in unincorporated San Bernardino County?

 In unincorporated San Bernardino County, ADUs are regulated by the County (not a city) and follow California state ADU law.
-A detached ADU can be up to Up to 1,200 sq ft, attached ADUs up to 50% of the primary home, and JADUs up to 500 sq ft.
-Side and rear setbacks are 4 ft, and most ADU applications must be approved ministerially within 60 days.
+A detached ADU can be up to 1,200 sq ft maximum, 200 sq ft minimum, attached ADUs up to 1,200 sq ft maximum and no more than 50% of the existing primary dwelling; 200 sq ft minimum.
+Rear setbacks are 4 ft; 5 ft separation required between detached units; no setback or height compliance required for a conversion of an existing permitted structure, and qualifying ADU applications are approved administratively, with no public hearing.

 How much does an ADU permit cost in San Bernardino County?

 In unincorporated San Bernardino County, building and plan-check fees scale with the size and valuation of the ADU, so there is no single flat fee — request the current fee schedule from the County.
-Development impact fees are waived for ADUs under 750 sq ft under California state law, and apply proportionally above that.
+None on an ADU of 750 sq ft or less of interior livable space, or a JADU of 500 sq ft or less (Gov. Code 66311.5(c)(1)); charged proportionately above that.
+Connection fees and capacity charges are excluded from the exemption.
 Total construction typically runs $140,000-$320,000; a garage conversion is cheaper at $70,000-$160,000.

 Do I need owner-occupancy for an ADU in San Bernardino County?